marosolutions/marketing-dotnet/README.md

      - `removeFromDNM`: set this true to subscribe contact to the list, and remove it from DNM)
      - `subscribe`: set this true to subscribe contact to the list; false otherwise

- - `public IOperationResult<dynamic> UpdateForListAndContact(int listId, string contactId, string email, string firstName = null, string lastName = null, string phone = null, string fax = null,`
+ - `public async Task<IOperationResult<dynamic>> UpdateForListAndContact(int listId, string contactId, string email, string firstName = null, string lastName = null, string phone = null, string fax = null,`
 															`string uid = null, object customField = null, object addTags = null, object removeTags = null, bool removeFromDNM = true, bool subscribe = true)`
      * Creates a contact within a list.
 Updates if previous contact is matched by email.
      - `listId`: ID of the list for which the contact is being created